tmanole/HH4bsim/README.md

 ```
 python background_analysis.py -m method_name -f True
 ```
-Note that for the HH-OT and HH-Comb methods, the above command will require coupling matrices between the 3b Control and Signal Regions.
+Note that for the OT-kNN and OT-FvT methods, the above command will require couplings between the 3b Control and Signal Region distributions.
 These large files are available upon request, or can be reproduced using the script `python/make_large_coupling.py`.
-For the HH-FvT method, the FvT classifier can be retrained using the following commands:
+For the FvT method, the FvT classifier can be retrained using the following commands:

 ```
 cd python/classifier/FvT